qhmu/qhmu.github.io/contact/index.md

   tooltip: open positions and contact info
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}PhD students in Computational Biology
+#### PhD Students in Computational Biology

-Dr Quanhua Mu, a new assistant professor at xxx, has openings for two fully funded PhD students (statrting in September 2024).
+Dr Quanhua Mu, a new assistant professor at xxx, has openings for **two** fully funded PhD students (starting in September 2024).
 Dr Mu's research will focus on computational investigation of human diseases.
 More details of the research in the Mu Lab is described below.
 Interested students are encouraged to contact Dr Mu via email (qmucbe@ust.hk).

-# Our research
+#### Our research
+Research in the Mu Lab is focused on the development and application of computational approaches to mine multi-omics data of human diseases, aiming to reveal key factors regulating drug response and disease progression.
+Drug resistance is a major obstacle undermining the efficacy of cancer therapy.
+It is now recognized that drug resistance is a multi-faceted problem where genomics, epigenetics, and tumor microenvironment are playing a role.
+We will therefore develop innovative computational methods, from basic statistical tests to machine learning and artificial intelligence, to analyze multi-omics data to identify biomarkers and drug targets useful for disease treatment.

-# Requirements
+#### Requirements
+The candidate is expected to show strength in quantitative sciences and knowledge of programming and statistical analysis.
+Prior knowledge in biology or a relevant field is a plus but not required.

-# How to apply
+#### How to apply
+Please send a copy of your CV to qmucbe@ust.hk via email.
+Review of the profile will start immediately.

-# About the PI
+#### About the PI
 Dr Quanhua Mu will join xx xx in xx, 2024.
 He is currently a Research Assistant Professor at the Department of Chemical and Biological Engineering in the Hong Kong University of Science and Technology.
+He received his bachelor’s and master’s degree from Nankai University.
+He then completed PhD and postdoc training in professor [Jiguang Wang’s lab](https://wang-lab.hkust.edu.hk/) at HKUST, working on brain tumor evolution and drug resistance.
+Woring with local and global collaborators, his research revealed (i) targetable MET exon 14 skipping in secondary glioblastoma (***Cell, 2018***), (ii) novel MGMT gene fusions driving TMZ resistance (***Nat Comm 2020***), (iii) MYC activation promoting hypermutation of recurrent gliomas (***Sci Transl Med, 2023***), and (iv) DNA amplification as driver of drug resistance in mammalian cells (***PNAS, 2023***).
+The secondary glioblastoma study was recognized as one of the *top 10 research advances in life sciences of China in 2018*, and the MGMT fusion study was elected as one of the *top 10 research advances in glioma research of China in 2020*.
-# About xxx University
+#### About xxx University